 Skip to content

-The Indigenous marathon project (IMP) identifies Indigenous men and women with a running talent and gives them an opportunity to promote active, healthy and smoke free living on the road to running the world's most famous race - The New York City Marathon.
+The Indigenous marathon project (IMP) identifies Indigenous men and women with a running talent and provides them with with the opportunity to compete in the world's most famous race - The New York City Marathon.
 The IMP began in 2010 and is part of the SmartStart for kids! project, which contributes to helping Indigenous youth and their communities.

 The Indigenous marathon project (IMP) aims to: